LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Plymouth publish a list of services and facilities on a web page for each of their libraries, such as [Central Library](https://www.plymouth.gov.uk/libraries/findlibraryandopeninghours/centrallibrary).
 Being in a nice standard format, it was possible to extract this as data.

-The facilities data is then used in filters when searching for a library.
-For example, the user can choose to look for somewhere with a meeting room.
+The data is then used in filters when searching for a library.
+For example, the user can choose to look for a library with a meeting room.
 Only libraries with that facility will then be displayed.

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-facilities.png" alt="A screenshot of a menu provided options of different facilities such as Cafe, or Scanners"/> <figcaption>Filtering Plymouth Libraries by facility type such as Cafe</figcaption> </figure>